KTVA: History

 Channel 11's studios were severely damaged following major earthquakes that hit Anchorage on the morning of November 30, 2018, which also temporarily knocked the station off the air.
-Part of the structure, equipment and water were strewn about the facility, which one reporter for the station called "absolutely destroyed."
+Part of the structure, equipment and water were strewn about the facility, which one reporter for the station called "absolutely destroyed".

 In 2020, GCI/Denali Media Holdings announced their intention to sell its broadcast holdings.
 Atlanta-based Gray Television, which already owned KTUU-TV and KYES-TV (channel 5) in Anchorage, and NBC affiliate KTVF in Fairbanks, purchased KATH-LD and KSCT-LP in May.
 On July 31, Gray and GCI/Denali announced that the former company had acquired KTVA's non-license assets, including its news department and CBS affiliation, and would move that programming to KYES-TV; the on-air transfer took place that same day.
 As Gray already owned two full-power stations in Anchorage, it could not directly purchase nor operate KTVA; a GCI spokesperson said that it had not determined its plans for the KTVA license and facilities.
 However, KYES-TV was simulcast on KTVA for a period for the benefit of viewers.
 On August 13, KYES-TV's CBS service permanently moved to GCI channel 5, while KYES-DT4, which also launched on August 1 and carries the former primary schedule and MyNetworkTV affiliation of KYES-TV, moved to GCI channel 11.

 After the final newscast for the KTVA news operation aired on August 30, 2020, the station notified the FCC it would go dark as of September 3, as it searched for a buyer.
 It stated that the expected time off the air was six months, although it had to resume broadcasting by September 3, 2021, to avoid automatic cancellation of its license.
-Its website was then directed to a new combined KTUU/KYES website, with that news operation now known as "Alaska's News Source".
+Its website was then directed to a new combined KTUU/KYES website, with that news operation now known as Alaska's News Source.
 At the end of February 2021, KYES-TV's calls were changed to KAUU to coordinate with KTUU.

-On September 2, 2021, KTVA resumed broadcasting as an affiliate of Nexstar's new '80s/'90s sitcom network, Rewind TV.
+On September 2, 2021, KTVA resumed broadcasting as an affiliate of Rewind TV.
+In October 2024, GCI filed to sell the station to Alaska Public Media, operator of Anchorage PBS station KAKM.
+The sale was completed on February 18, 2025.
+Alaska Public Media runs KTVA as a straight repeater of KAKM.
+Management cited GCI's plans to shut down its cable television systems in 2025, potentially increasing dependence on broadcast TV in the area.
+KTVA's centrally located tower provides better coverage of Anchorage than the more distant and partially terrain shielded Knik TV Mast; Alaska Public Media estimated 86,000 households in Anchorage would see an improved signal.